 Besides that, over time, as voice mail and caller ID became more prevalent, I began to secure less and less appointments for the same amount of call I make.
 People just weren’t picking up their phones anymore.

 This can and may happen to your business as well.
 So I had to think of something else.

 Around that time, free content managing systems, or CMS came into the internet scene.
 CMS allows almost anyone to build a decent website, and I knew I can leverage the internet to get new customers.
-With freely available blogging content managing systems, or CMS, I built a website.

-It took some time to create a website, and fill it with the necessary content, but once the website is up, new customers flowed into my sales funnel.
+It took some time to create a website, and fill it with the necessary content, but once the website is up, new customers started to flow into my sales funnel.
 And I didn’t have to make that many calls anymore.

-In the last year of that business, the website brought in over 50% of new business versus other offline activities combines!
+In the last year of that business, the website brought in over 50% of new business versus other offline activities (phone calls, roadshows, flyers) combines!
 And I didn’t really have to hunt for new customers.

 By the way, if you had a website but it didn’t bring in any business at all, then you are doing it wrong.
 On one of my website experiment, I regularly get request to quote even though I’m not providing such services.
 It goes to show what is possible when you build systems correctly.

 The easiest customer servicing Win

 If you have been doing business for sometime, you will always get customers who asks that same few questions about your product or service repeatedly.